 This card specifies how tributary inflows are distributed into the model layers.
-There are three options.
-Inflows can be distributed evenly from top to bottom ([PTRC] = DISTR), placed according to density ([PTRC] = DENSITY), or the user may specify a range of layer elevations in which the tributary inflows are distributed evenly ([PTRC] = SPECIFY).
+There are three options: Inflows can be distributed evenly from top to bottom ([PTRC] = DISTR), placed according to density ([PTRC] = DENSITY), or specified as a range of layer elevations in which the tributary inflows are evenly distributed ([PTRC] = SPECIFY).
 This is similar to the branch inflows, but with the additional option allowing the user to specify the range of layer elevations in which to distribute the inflows.
 This option is particularly useful when trying to model discharges from a pipe such as wastewater treatment effluent.

 If there are more tributaries than can be specified on one line, then they are continued on the next line without another TRIB PLACE card being specified.